Cadienvan/expirables/README.md

 - Lazy evaluation could block the main thread for a long time if the Data Structure is big, and moving it to a Worker would be a lot of work for a small gain.
 - Lazy evaluation would require a higher amount of memory to work because it would store all the expired entries until they are evaluated.
 - Lazy evaluation would need us to store additional information about the entries (e.g. the expiration time) which would increase the memory footprint of the Data Structure.

+# Contributing

+If you want to contribute to this project, please open an issue or a pull request.